temporalecologylab/TreeRings/README.md

     - copy the TreeRings/code folder onto a flash drive or other mode of memory transfer
     - connect the flash drive to the Jetson
     - copy the TreeRings/code folder from the flash drive to the Jetson's desktop  -->
-NOTE: It is on the TODO list to convert this annoying software install to be a Docker container instead.
+NOTE: It is on the TODO list to convert this annoying software install to be a Docker image instead.
 We appreciate your grace and patience in the time being.

 ## License TODO